How to Create RSS Feed With 9 Best WordPress RSS Feed Plugins

 RSS stands for Really Simple Syndication, but it could also mean Rich Site Summary or Real-time Simple Syndication.
 It is an XML-based content format that updates the user on the latest news, articles, headlines and content from all of their favorite websites.

 Since it has been around for a long time, many have assumed that RSS feeds have withered away in time, just a little bit at least.
 But I’m here to dispel such faux nonsense.
 In fact, there are quite a lot of professional WordPress developers who are developing a slew of RSS feed plugins even as I speak.

 So yes, RSS feed isn’t really going anywhere anytime soon.
 Imagine the kind of traffic bloggers and site developers can attract with this wonderful method especially if you’re running a WordPress site.
-Which is why I have proud to share this list of possibly the best WordPress RSS feed plugins there are today:
+Which is why I have proud to share this list of possibly the best RSS feed plugins for your WordPress website today: